winkjs/wink-statistics/README.md

 #### mean

 Comuptes the mean of numbers contained in the `x` array.
-It is computed using method proposed by B. P. Welford.
+The computations are inspired by the method proposed by [B. P. Welford](http://dx.doi.org/10.1080/00401706.1962.10490022).

 **Parameters**